Regroover Pro is accusonus’ beat machine that uses artificial intelligence to extract stems from full drum loops.

 The plugin works with astonishing precision and opens up countless rhythmic possibilities, allowing you to get your hands on previously inaccessible one-shots, remix an existing beat, or craft entirely new grooves with the built-in editor.
 This feature guide will overview these features and more, so that you can get the most out of Regroover Pro.

 When you first open up Regroover Pro, you’ll be greeted by a window that prompts you to drag or load a clip into the LAYERS tab.
-If you have the Splice desktop app, you can drag-and-drop a loop directly from it into Regroover.
-Let’s use this beat from Loopmasters’ “Davide Carbone’s Drum and Bass Masterclass” sample pack as an example:
+Let’s drop this beat in as an example:

 The hi hats:

 Pro Tip: Regroover is in Sync mode by default, which means it’ll warp the beat to align with your DAW’s tempo.
 You can revert the groove to its original tempo by turning the Sync button off in the top bar.

 Editing the layers

 Though these stems often sound great as they are, they can be tweaked further to better align with your needs.
 For example, the snare stem from our groove has some small percussive accents in between each hit – maybe we would prefer to have just the main snare hits on that particular layer.
 If we so desire, we can use the ANALYSIS section to not only remove these accents from the snare layer, but transfer them to an entirely different stem.

 Click on the eraser icon to activate the annotation tool.
 Now, you can double click on any layer to create green annotation regions.

 Once you’ve identified all the regions you want to transfer, hit the SPLIT button to have Regroover’s A.I. engine restructure the layers.
 The snare layer now consists of just the main snare hits, perfectly isolated: